yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 [Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/Log-Correlation-RefApps/flask-app) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.

 ---
-Follow the below steps if the application logs are storing in specific location.
+**Case 2**: If the application logs are printed in the standard console, use the **gen-elastic-apm-log** component to correlate the logs.

-Specify following values in metadata labels section of deployment file.
+1Specify following values in metadata labels section of deployment file.

 ```yaml
 snappyflow/appname: <SF_APP_NAME>
 snappyflow/projectname: <SF_PROJECT_NAME>
 snappyflow/component: gen-elastic-apm-log # This is must for tracing log correlation
 ```

 ##### Sample deployment file
 ```yaml
 apiVersion: apps/v1